3DPrintDemon/Sovol-SV08_Little_Imp_Start_Code/README.md

 This is a simple back to basics stand-alone slicer start gcode mod, there are no frills, no bells or whistles, it is only a functional reworking of the original Sovol SV08 Orca Slicer Machine Start Gcode that does not lock you into single temperature pre-print setup.
 With just a few simple edits you can easily modify your system.

-It will do all the pre-print setup at print file temperatures with the nozzle qt 160ºc & then raise to printing temperature before printing the stock purge lines.
+It will do all the pre-print setup at print file temperatures with the nozzle at 160ºc & then raise to printing temperature before printing the stock purge lines.
 No more stock heating & cooling to this or that temperature.
 You can also now opt to do an auto Z offset (WITHOUT THE TEST PRINT!!) each time the print starts, edits required!
 I personally DO NOT recommend this, as at the time of writing the Sovol auto Z offset process is NOT accurate or reliable enough for repeated per-print use!
 Using this feature could result in a high chance of PRINTER DAMAGE!
 I recommend you DO NOT use it.
 However the option is there & you can enable it if you wish.

 ## ANY PRINTER DAMAGE THAT RESULTS FROM ENABLING THIS PER-PRINT AUTO Z FEATURE IS TOTALLY ON YOU, YOU HAVE BEEN WARNED> USE AT YOUR OWN RISK!